jo-pol/MAE-gf/Mathematics.md

 ### Spider formula's
 As shown in the [spiders][spiders-page] article, spider-matrices can be generated.
-In all formula's N is the number of legs on one side.
-The spider will have 4N legs.
+In all formula N is the number of legs on one side.
+The spider will thus have 4N legs.
 Spaces have to be ingored.
+The sign & means "concatenate": "A" & "B" => "AB".
+The "" are omitted.

 For the **traditional spider in a square**, the following code will do the trick.
 N>=2.